 I wanted to have some fun with the hot chocolate comparison, so I rolled them in tiny marshmallows, but that's totally optional.
 You can top them with a larger marshmallow, or roll them in crushed peppermints (for minty hot chocolate!) or just leave them chocolate

-- 1 oz (2 tbsp) unsalted butter, at room temperature
+- 1 oz butter (2 tbsp, unsalted, at room temperature)

 - 10 oz chocolate candy coating

 - Optional: 3 cups Marshmallow Bits (tiny crunchy marshmallows, can omit or substitute other toppings)

 1. Place the chopped dark chocolate in a medium bowl.
 Pour the heavy cream and corn syrup into a small saucepan and place the pan over medium heat.
 Bring the cream to a simmer, and once small bubbles appear all along the sides of the pan, pour it over the chopped chocolate in the bowl.

 2. Let the hot cream soften the chocolate for one minute, then gently whisk them together, until all of the chocolate is melted and your ganache is smooth and shiny.

 3. Add the room temperature butter and whisk it into the ganache until incorporated.
 Press a layer of cling wrap directly on top of the ganache and let it sit until it reaches room temperature.
 Once at room temperature, refrigerate the ganache until it is firm enough to scoop, 1-2 hours.